He marshall the

 9 €

-• But nothing prepares him for the consequences of trying to help her outsee oxfam website for delivery information read morebestseller linwood barclay hooks the reader from page one with this suspense masterpiecewhen cal weaver stops at a red light on a rainy night while driving home, he ignores the bedraggled-looking teenage girl trying to hitch a ride - even when she starts tapping on his windowbut when he realises she's one of his son's classmates, he knows he can't really leave her, alone, on the streetoxfam bookshop st albans on a rainy night, a man gives a teenage girl a lift home, but the girl he picks up isn't the same one he drops offthe next morning he's gone from good samaritan to murder suspect, and with one girl dead and another missing, he's suddenly at the centre of a deadly puzzle that reaches right to the heart of the town - from its bullying police force to its strangely furtive mayor - and finally to one family's shocking secret
+• Bestseller linwood barclay hooks the reader from page one with this suspense masterpiecewhen cal weaver stops at a red light on a rainy night while driving home, he ignores the bedraggled-looking teenage girl trying to hitch a ride - even when she starts tapping on his windowsee oxfam website for delivery information read morebut nothing prepares him for the consequences of trying to help her outoxfam bookshop st albans on a rainy night, a man gives a teenage girl a lift home, but the girl he picks up isn't the same one he drops offthe next morning he's gone from good samaritan to murder suspect, and with one girl dead and another missing, he's suddenly at the centre of a deadly puzzle that reaches right to the heart of the town - from its bullying police force to its strangely furtive mayor - and finally to one family's shocking secretbut when he realises she's one of his son's classmates, he knows he can't really leave her, alone, on the street

 2 €